eq19/feed/_drafts/exponentiation_zone.md

  3:4:9 |{30}|3000 |{71}= 68 + log 10³ ---------¤         Δ900
 ```

+It has zero spin, even (positive) parity, no electric charge, and no colour charge, and it couples to (interacts with) mass.

+## Elementary Particle

 In particle physics, an _[elementary particle](https://en.wikipedia.org/wiki/Elementary_particle)_ or fundamental particle is a subatomic particle that is not composed of other particles.

 ```note